 - Number of Professionals Involved – The type of dental insurance you have will determine who you go to in order to have dental procedures done.
 Occasionally, dentists will send you to an oral surgeon for the implant.
 If the surgeon is not in your insurance’s network, however, the implant procedure will not be covered.

-3. How to Save Money on Dental Implants
+3. How to Save Money on Multiple Dental Implants

 Take a look at these options for paying less on dental implants:

-- Check with Insurance – If you have insurance, go ahead and see what it will cover and weigh that against some of the other options.
+- Check with Your Dental Insurance Plan – If you have insurance, go ahead and see what it will cover and weigh that against some of the other options.

-- Check with Your Dentist – Make sure your dentist can perform every step of the procedure so you won’t have to see them in addition to an oral surgeon.
+- Choose Your Dentist – Make sure your dentist can perform every step of the procedure so you won’t have to see them in addition to an oral surgeon.

-- Talk to Your Dentist – Some dentist offices provide a payment plan for expensive procedures such as dental implants.
+- Talk to Your Dentist About Payment Plans – Some dentist offices provide a payment plan for expensive procedures such as dental implants.
 Others may offer dental implant packages that involve discounted rates.

-- Consider a Dental Implant Center – Some places that only provide dental implants may offer them at a cheaper price since it is their regular practice.
+- Look for a Dental Implant Center – Some places that only provide dental implants may offer them at a cheaper price since it’s their regular practice.

-- Consider a Dental School – At colleges and universities, the dental schools often offer dental care at a cheaper cost.
+- Find a Dental School – At colleges and universities, the dental schools often offer dental care at a cheaper cost.
 Check to see if they do dental implants.

-- Look into Cheaper Dental Options – While the initial cost of dental implants is more expensive than bridges or dentures, it is a worthwhile investment over a long period of time and will end up saving you money.
+- Consider Cheaper Treatment Options – While the initial cost of dental implants is more expensive than bridges or dentures, it’s a worthwhile investment over a long period of time and will end up saving you money.
 If you simply can’t afford implants, however – or need a temporary fix – bridges or dentures may be a better option.

-- Get a Discount Dental Plan – A discount dental plan is not dental insurance.
+- Get a Dental Savings Plan – A dental savings plan is not dental insurance.
 These plans are designed to help you get the dental procedures you need at a reduced rate and, unlike dental insurance, the plans include implants.
 Take a look at the comparison of prices – with and without the reduced rates of our Careington Care 500 Plan.
-For the most up-to-date treatment prices in your area, please visit the 1Dental fee schedule and enter your zip code.
+For the most up-to-date treatment prices in your area, please visit the 1Dental list of discounts and enter your zip code.